s0lucien/puppet-httpproxy/README.md

 5. [Contributors](#contributors)

 ## Overview
+WARNING: This module will default to wiping any proxies in profile.d, apt conf.d, and yum.conf.
+Pass false to disable the module from handling those software packages.

 This module was created to streamline proxy management of popular software.
 It can place and remove proxies in profile.d, apt, yum, and wget.
 Currently only http (no https) proxies are supported.